bwgjoseph/spring-mvc-data-source-map/README.md

       }
     }
   ```
 - i.e., Any DTO that extends `ReferenceDTO` and is annotated with `@SuperBuilder` will invoke this method, build the synced reference, before the main mapping method builds the POJO and returns it.

+#### Validate
+- TODO
+#####  Implementation Details - Where?
+- Using `ConstraintValidator` and custom interface `@ValidReference`

+### Update ref
+- TODO

+## Experimentation

+We aim for our implementation to be:

+1. Generic - It should tailor to:
+   - All data types, not just `String`
+   - All schemas
+2. Ease of use - Since `Reference` should be applied on almost every resource, we should:
+   - Reduce code-duplication
+   - Abstract it appropriately
+3. Intuitive
+4. Sustainable
+5. (Stretch) Efficient
+6. (Stretch) Easy interpretation by clients

 #### Further improvements
 1. Consider the best place to handle: